Meet the Person Behind the Lens

 Working with Kids

 Outside of photography, another huge part of my life has always been working with children.
 I have three siblings, two of them being younger, and right from the start I took my role as big sister very seriously, and still do today.
-My love for nurturing and teaching kids started young — from through playing with baby dolls to then becoming a mother’s helper at 13, and later a babysitter and part-time nanny.
+My love for nurturing and teaching started young — from playing with baby dolls to then becoming a mother’s helper at 13, and later babysitter and part-time nanny.
 I have built long-lasting relationships with many local families, and it has been one of my greatest joys getting to help these kids learn and grow.
-In addition to babysitting and nannying, I have worked at a local Pleasantville preschool for the past four summers, and am now returning for my fifth!
+In addition to babysitting and nannying, I have worked at a local non-profit preschool for the past five years as a part of their summer program!

 My background has been invaluable to my photography.
 I know how unpredictable working with children can be, and I embrace it.
-I don’t expect kids to sit still or smile on command, and I never let a less-than-cooperative moment stress me out, I find the best approach to to taking photos of kids is to let them take the lead, doing my best to meet every child where they are, making space for their energy, their shyness, or their silly moods.
+I don’t expect kids to sit still or smile on command, and I never let a less-than-cooperative moment stress me out, I find that the best approach to taking photos of kids, is to let them take the lead.
+I do my best to meet every child where they are, making space for their energy, their shyness, and their silly moods.

 What Guides Me